jrmerwin/Skymind-Android-Documentation/DL4JImageRecognitionDemo.md

 ```
 ## <a name="head_link2">Training and loading the Mnist model in the Android project resources</a>

-Using a nerual network requires a significant amount of processor power, which is in limited supply on mobile devices.
+Using a neural  network requires a significant amount of processor power, which is in limited supply on mobile devices.
 Therefore, a background thread must be used for loading of the trained neural network and the testing of the user drawn image by using AsyncTask.
 In this application we will run the canvas.draw code on the main thread and use an AsyncTask to load the drawn image from internal memory and test it against the trained model on a background thread.
 First, lets look at how to save the trained neural network we will be using in the application.

 You will need to begin by following the DeepLearning4J quick start [guide](https://deeplearning4j.org/quickstart) to set up, train, and save neural network models on a desktop computer.
 The DL4J example which trains and saves the Mnist model used in this application is *MnistImagePipelineExampleSave.java* and is included in the quick start guide referenced above.
 The code for the Mnist demo is also available [here](https://gist.github.com/tomthetrainer/7cb2fbc14a5c631a567a98c3134f7dd6).
 Running this demo will train the Mnist neural network model and save it as *"trained_mnist_model.zip"* in the *dl4j\target folder* of the *dl4j-examples* directory.
 You can then copy the file and save it in the raw folder of your Android project.